AresMUSH/aresmush/game/plugins/bbs/help/setup.md

 ---
 toc: Bulletin Boards
-summary: Managing bulletin boards.
+summary: Setting up bulletin boards.
+order: 99
 aliases:
 - bbwiz
 ---
 # BBS - Setting Up Boards

-> **Permissions Required:** These commands require the permission: can\_manage\_bbs
+> **Permission Required:** These commands require the permission: manage\_bbs

-Those with board privileges are able to edit and delete other peoples' posts as well as their own.
-You can also mass delete posts to clean up boards, and perhaps archive them to wikidot format first.

-`bbs/delete <board>/<#>-<#>`
-`bbs/archive <board>` - Prints out messages so you can log them to a file.

-Board admins can also create and delete boards:
+Those with board privileges are create and setup boards.

+## Creating and Deleting Boards

+Board admins can create and delete boards.
+Each board must be uniquely identified by name and can be given a description with the board's purpose.
+You can change a board's name at any time.

 `bbs/createboard <name>`
+`bbs/describe <board>=<description>`
+`bbs/rename <board>=<new name>`
 `bbs/deleteboard <board>`

-And set their descriptions as well as who can read or write (post) to them:

-`bbs/describe <board>=<description>`
+## Changing Board Order

+You can change the order that the boards are displayed in by assigning each an order number.

+`bbs/order <board>=<order #>`

+## Access Roles

+Access to bulletin boards is done by role.
+You can define a role in the [Roles System](/help/roles) and then give that role read and/or write permissions to a board.

+Posting and replying to a board requires 'write' permissions.

 `bbs/readroles <board>=<roles that can read it, or 'everyone'>` `bbs/writeroles <board>=<roles that can write to it, or 'everyone'>`

-You can also change the order that the boards are displayed in by assigning each an order number:

-`bbs/order <board>=<order #>`
-`bbs/rename <board>=<new name>`

-Some other miscellaneous features:

-* Board permissions tie into the Roles plugin, allowing you to define which roles can read and write to each board.
-* You can reply to board posts.
-Replies are shown inline with the original post.
-* Admins can archive bbs posts to a wikidot format for offline archiving.